sbb-design-systems/digital.sbb.ch/src/en/design-system/legacy/components/nbc/variants-states.md

 ---

 ## States
 The Next Best Click container does not have any cross-viewport states as they behave differently.
-The individual variants also have different forms.{.lead}
+The individual variants also have different forms. {.lead}

 ## Variants
 ### Action